Herbert, Saskatchewan: Recreation

 Herbert has a skating rink and a curling rink, a swimming pool, a number of ball diamonds, and a gym within the school.

 Herbert is also home to the Herbert Stampede, a Canadian Cowboys Association approved Rodeo.
 Herbert Stampede was the CCA's 2008 and 2014 Rodeo of the year.
 The Herbert Stampede also features the very popular Wild Cow Race and The Wild West Parade.

 Amenities

-Herbert also has a Highway Inn Restaurant, CO-OP store, a pharmacy, a hospital/nursing home, a senior home, a public library, MCC thrift store, a car wash & a post office.
+Herbert also has a Highway Inn Restaurant, CO-OP store, a pharmacy, a hospital/nursing home, a senior home, a public library, thrift store, a car wash, and a post office.